hkdb/Densify/README.md

 -dNOPAUSE -dQUIET -dBATCH -sOutputFile=[compressed.pdf] "[input.pdf]"
 ```
-If watermark is selected a text watermark will be include, If you change de default value ("Reserved" in English) you must supply a [Text].ps file in the /opt/Squeezer directory.
+If watermark is selected a text watermark will be included in all pages.
-Presently only Reserved.ps (En) and Riservato.ps (It) are provided.

 ## Error Handling